db-ol/MassGen/docs/voting_comparison_guide.md

 # MassGen Voting Mechanism Comparison Guide

-This guide provides detailed instructions on how to use MassGen's anonymous and non-anonymous voting features for experimental comparison.
+This guide provides detailed instructions on how to use MassGen's anonymous and identified voting features for experimental comparison.

 ## 🎭 Voting Mechanism Overview